pdf-raku/PDF-raku/README.md

 - `my $reader = PDF::Reader.open("mydoc.pdf" :repair)`
  Opens an input `PDF` (or `FDF`) document.
--- The `:repair` option will cause the reader to perform a full incremental scan, ignoring the cross reference index and stream lengths.
+-- The `:repair` option causes the reader to perform a full scan, ignoring the cross reference index and stream lengths.
 This can be handy if the PDF document has been edited by hand.